Michael Swanegan (626) 585-7783

 Michael Swanegan, the 14th men's basketball

-Two seasons ago, Swanegan guided the development of All-SCC guard/forward Givon Crump, who was named PCC Men's Athlete of the Year for the 2011-2012 school year.
+Three seasons ago, Swanegan guided the development of All-SCC guard/forward Givon Crump, who was named PCC Men's Athlete of the Year for the 2011-2012 school year.
 Crump led the SCC in scoring at 20.3 points per game (seventh in the state).
 The high-scoring Crump accepted a scholarship to attend Cal State Dominguez Hills after first signing with Cal State Fullerton.
-The Lancers went 16-12 and finished in second place in the division, but were left out of the SoCal Regionals by the seeding committee.
+The Lancers went 16-12 and finished in second place in the division, but were left out of the SoCal Regionals.

-In 2010, Swanegan collected his milestone 150th intercollegiate coaching victory, an 88-63 win over East Los Angeles College.
+On Feb.
+19, 2014, Swanegan reached his milestone 200th career collegiate victory as the Lancers defeated LA Trade Tech, 80-68.
+In 2010, Swanegan collected his 150th intercollegiate coaching victory, an 88-63 win over East Los Angeles College.

 The Lancers were a second place finisher at the season-opening Ventura Tournament, captured the consolation title at the Palomar Tournament, and took third at the College of the Canyons Tournament.